hsi9/Python-DataVisualization/README.md

-# Here are some classic projects from Kaggle working on machine learning and data visualization.
+# Here are some classic projects from Kaggle that work on machine learning and data visualization.